juliardi/lite-xl-ayu-theme/README.md

 > `ayu` is a simple theme with bright colors and comes in three versions — *dark*, *mirage* and *light* for all day long comfortable work.

 ## Warning
-**This theme is still under development and currently only covers Ayu Mirage version.**
+**This theme is still under development and currently only covers Dark and Mirage version.**

 ## Instalation
 Clone this repository to your local directory, then copy the contents of `colors` directory to `LITE_XL_CONFIG_DIR/colors` (in case of linux, this usually translates to `~/.config/lite-xl/colors`)